 a) The Pacman caches, hosted at vdt.cs.wisc.edu

-b) The VDT tickets system, hosted at crt.cs.wisc.edu
+b) The OSG Software yum repositories, hosted at software.grid.iu.edu

-c) The software stack, which I assume is the Pacman caches + our subversion repository.
+c) The software stack, which is the yum repositories + the Pacman caches + our subversion repository.

+d) The Koji service, which we use to build our RPM-based software and manage our yum repositories

 2) What system do you use to report and track vulnerabilities of your core service.
 E.g. Do you maintain vulnerability logs?

 We rely on our system administrators and don’t know what they use.